ashot-k/FlyNow/README.md

 ### TODOS

 - [x] Flight search using the AmadeusAPI
+- [x] Recommendations based on user location
+- [ ] Booked flight info storing on the FlyNow service
-- [ ] Flight recommendation based on activities
+- [ ] Flight recommendation based on previous searches/bookings
 - [ ] User registration to the FlyNow service
 - [ ] Flight booking using AmadeusAPI
-- [ ] Booked flight info storing on the FlyNow service